Patrick-JVM/Patrick-JVM/README.md

 ### Hi there  I'm Patrick👋

+System.out.println ("
 🌍I live in São Paulo, 🇧🇷

+🖥 I study computer science and am in the 4th semester

 💻 I’m currently looking for improvements to change careers.

-📚 I’m currently learning linguage #Java(☕); ♨
+📚 I’m currently learning linguage Java(☕);

-📫 How to reach me: patrick.s.sousa@hotmail.com
+📫 How to reach me: patrick.s.sousa@hotmail.com ");